 I made this French Onion Soup recipe as simple as possible while still retaining its rich flavor.
 But if you want to go above and beyond, here are some other ingredients you can add:

-Brandy or Sherry – A couple of tablespoons of brandy or sherry added to your French Onion Soup at the end can brighten the flavors.
+- Brandy or Sherry – A couple of tablespoons of brandy or sherry added to your soup at the end can brighten the flavors.

 Tips for The Best French Onion Soup

-If you want your French Onion Soup to have the absolute best flavor, follow these tips:
+If you want your soup to have the absolute best flavor, follow these tips:

 - Don’t rush through caramelizing the onions.
 Cook them low and slow until they become dark brown and jammy in texture (see reference photos below).
 The caramelized onions are what give the soup its rich dark flavor and color, so don’t skimp!